Michel Vaillant (film): Production

 The film was partly shot during the 24 Hours of Le Mans race in June 2002.
-Event organizers added two cars to the field specifically to accommodate the filming, but the production had to hire 6 professional drivers to drive the cars during the actual race.
+Event organizers added two cars to the field specifically to accommodate the filming, but the production had to hire six professional drivers to drive the cars during the actual race.

+Filming also took place partly in the Orne department, including one scene shot near at La Chapelle-Montligeon.

 Reception

 The film was poorly received by critics, who felt it didn't honor the widely successful comics it was based on, underdeveloping the main characters and favoring a stylized and advert-like look.
 However, some of them praised its photography and exciting racing scenes.
 Despite a strong marketing campaign, it failed to reach 1 million viewers in France.